ecofemme/gst-tally/README.md

 - **Domestic orders** (India): Calculate CGST and SGST based on product GST rates
 - **International orders**: Use "Export Sales" ledger with zero GST
+- **Products with Godown names**: Treated as inventory items in Tally with stock tracking
+- **Products without Godown names**: Treated as regular ledger entries (services/non-inventory items)
-- **Bundled products**: Distribute bundle price proportionally based on standard prices
+- **Bundled products**: Individual component prices from `tally_product_prices.csv` are used to distribute the total bundle cost proportionally
+- **Single products**: Use the actual price from WooCommerce orders directly
 - **Currency conversion**: Apply actual exchange rates from payment gateway data
 - **Rounding**: Automatic rounding adjustments to match order totals